What does a Strata Manager do?

-We recommend that anyone seeking a new Strata Manager reaches out and directly speaks to the person who would be managing their Strata, not their Assistant or business Development person, because the Strata Manager is the person who will be dealing with your group and needs to best understand your groups needs and dynamics, to ensure that not just the right Company, but the right person is engaged to assist your group.
+We recommend that anyone seeking a new Strata Manager reaches out and directly speaks to the person who would be managing their Strata, not their Assistant or business Development person, because the Strata Manager is the person who will be dealing with your group and needs to best understand your group’s needs and dynamics, to ensure that not just the right Company, but the right person is engaged to assist your group.
 Like every job or career, no one starts out perfect, so seek out a Manager who is experienced, especially if the group has some tensions or difficulties.
-It is also advisable to consider Managers who are Members of the SCA (Strata Community Association) and ideally accredited.
+It is also advisable to consider Managers who are members of the SCA (Strata Community Association) and ideally accredited.

 Can you do your own Strata management?

 There is no requirement for a Strata Corporation to engage a Strata Manager.
-Many complexes do in fact manage their own body corporate in order to reduce costs of the group.
+Many complexes do in fact manage their own body corporate in order to reduce the costs of the group.
 It is important though that if a group elects to manage their own Strata, that they do in fact set up the group appropriately so that the complex is in fact being managed by the Members.
-The Members must ensure that they have access to the information needed to ensure the group is compliant with current legislation, meeting their financial obligations, maintaining the groups buildings and common property and more.
+The Members must ensure that they have access to the information needed to ensure the group is compliant with current legislation, meeting their financial obligations, maintaining the group’s buildings and common property and more.

-Members must ensure that someone or a Committee of Owners has enough time and resources to meet the groups needs.
+Members must ensure that someone or a Committee of Owners has enough time and resources to meet the group’s needs.
 In some instances, the smaller blocks of units may seem to be easier to manage by a group of Owners, particularly if some are residing on-site, however many elements come in to play such as building age and needs as well as the demographic of Owners and whether members will require a third party to be a mediator between them.

-What does self-managed Strata mean?
+What do self-managed Strata mean?

 The term ”Self-managed” simply refers to the group being managed by its own Owners/ Members.
 The group has elected (thus far) not to engage a professional Strata Manager to assist them in their needs and requirements and instead are running the Corporation themselves.
 The responsible parties handling the day to day management of the group may be a Committee of unit owners or the appointed Presiding Officer, Secretary and Treasurer.
 If your group is considering becoming self-managed, please refer to our FAQ on: Can you do your own Strata management?